Only euro 52.00

 At the national museums and archaeological sites (Coliseum included) are allowed free admission to all on the first Sunday of each month, in the absence of an exhibition of a separate and distinct business including the spaces in which they are held exhibitions.

-Please note that most museums generally are closed on Mondays (with the exception of Colosseo, Mercati di Traiano, Musei Capitolini, Castel Sant’Angelo, Museo dell’Ara Pacis and Terme di Caracalla).
+Please note that most museums generally are closed on Mondays, with the exception of: Colosseo (booking required), Mercati di Traiano, Musei Capitolini, Castel Sant’Angelo, Museo dell’Ara Pacis and Terme di Caracalla.
 Almost all the museums normally are closed on December 25, January 1 and May 1 too.
 We advise you to check in advance the opening hours and days on the official web sites.

 NOTE: The following museums are admission free, without card too: Accademia Nazionale di San Luca, Museo Carlo Bilotti a Villa Borghese, Museo della Repubblica Romana e della memoria garibaldina, Museo delle Mura, Museo di Casal de’ Pazzi, Museo di Scultura Antica Giovanni Barracco, Museo Napoleonico, Museo Pietro Canonica a Villa Borghese, Villa di Massenzio.